KDE/documentation-docs-kdenlive-org/user_interface/menu/file_menu.rst

 Open...
 -------

 Opens a project that has been saved in the :ref:`project <project>` format file.
-The default keyboard shortcut is :kbd:`Ctrl + O`.
+The default keyboard shortcut is :kbd:`Ctrl+O`.

 Open Recent
 -----------